Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9F

 Memory Aid

-Real-World Application
+Real-World Example

 You compare two transmission lines - one with air dielectric (VF ≈ 0.95) and one with solid polyethylene (VF ≈ 0.66).
 The dielectric material is the key difference.
 Air has low dielectric constant, so signals travel almost at light speed.
 Solid polyethylene has higher dielectric constant, so signals travel slower.
 The dielectric material determines the velocity factor.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Velocity factor, Dielectric material, Dielectric constant, Transmission line
+Velocity factor Dielectric material Dielectric constant Transmission line

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9F topic.